mehdizoghinia/SQL/README.md

 First we create two schemas the create the datasets inside schemas. then load the data into the table with INSERT command.

+"excel_1.xlsx" is the file containing dataset exported from SQL query, pivot tables and dashboard.

+Same visualization in Tableau is available in https://public.tableau.com/app/profile/mehdi.zoghinia/viz/SQL_Excel_P1/Dashboard1